pillmuncher/yogic.cs/README.md

 public static Mf or(params Mf[] mfs)
 ```
 - Represents a choice between multiple monadic continuations.
-  Takes a variable number of computations and returns a new computation
+  Takes a variable number of continuations and returns a new computation
   that tries all of them in series with backtracking.
 This defines a
   *choice point*.